IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

   If *state=started*, starts the workflow instance.
     - If *workflow_key* is specified, finds the workflow instance and starts it.
-    - If *workflow_key* is not specified, checks if workflow exists by *workflow_name*,
+    - If *workflow_key* is not specified, checks if workflow exists by *workflow_name*:

         - If exists, starts the workflow instance.
         - If not exist, creates a new workflow instance and starts it.

   If *state=deleted*, delete a workflow instance if it exists.
+    - If *workflow_key* is specified, delete the workflow instance.
+    - If *workflow_key* is not specified, checks if workflow exists by *workflow_name* and delete the workflow instance if it exists.

   If *state=check*, check the status of a workflow.
-    -
-      If the status of the workflow is 'automation-in-progress', return message\:
+    - If the status of the workflow is 'automation-in-progress', return message:

-      Workflow instance with key:{} is still in progress.
-Current step is {}.Percent complete is xx%.
+        - Workflow instance with key:{} is still in progress.
+Current step is: {}.
+Percent complete is xx%.

-    -
-      If the status of the workflow is 'complete', return message:
+    - If the status of the workflow is 'complete', return message:

-      Workflow instance with key:{} is is completed.
+        - Workflow instance with key:{} is is completed.

-    -
-      If the status of the workflow is not 'automation-in-progress' or 'complete', return message\:
+    - If the status of the workflow is not 'automation-in-progress' or 'complete', return message:

-        - Workflow instance with key:{} is not completed\: No step is started.
+        - Workflow instance with key:{} is not completed.
+No step is started.
-        -
-          Workflow instance with key:{} is not completed\: In step {}\:
+        - Workflow instance with key:{} is not completed.
+Failed step is: {}.
           You can manually complete this step in z/OSMF Workflows task, and start this workflow instance again with next step name: {}
           specified in argument: workflow_step_name.
-        - Workflow instance with key:{} is not completed\:
+        - Workflow instance with key:{} is not completed.
-          In step {}\: While one or more steps may be skipped.
+          Failed step is: {}.
+While one or more steps may be skipped.

   | **required**: True